raibtoffoletto/pokedex/README.md

 - Implement browser's cache, SWR or other data-fetching method for better caching the pokemon list and details information locally.

-- Implement UI tests for the components using a mock context to control outputs.
+- Complement UI tests for the components using mocked contexts to control outputs.

-- Implemente hooks tests with a mock api and components to test the context provider outputs.
+- Implement tests for the hooks/contexts with a mocked api and mock components.